Below are some activities that I found to be fun throughout my pregnancy.

 They eventually made their peace with Fionn … Read more

 This section discusses various strategies I use to make my work, errands, and house care more efficient and to effectively implement natural solutions to baby care and wellness issues.
 I strive to get necessary things done in a fast and, whenever possible, enjoyable way, so that I do not get overwhelmed by work and can have time for more interesting endeavours.

-I have two children, both born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
+I have three children, all born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
 I have contributed to several birth-related initiatives in Ottawa, including Mothers of Change, Consumers Supporting Midwifery Care, CHOICE!
 Birth and Baby film festival, and Holistic Birth Directory – a growing repository … Read more

 Below are the selected photographs that I have taken while traveling or close to home.
 Many of the flowers pictured here are growing in my garden.
 These photographs are the basis for the postcards I make – if you like them, check out the Fine Art Photo Postcards section of my Etsy store.